-In the NPS photo of a Yellowstone wildlife montage by Robert Hynes, you can compare the difference in size / heights of various animals / birds we may see on the Outdoor Club trips to Grand Teton National Park.
+In this NPS photo below of a Yellowstone wildlife montage by Robert ‘Bob’ Hynes, you can compare the difference in size / heights of various animals / birds we may see on the Outdoor Club trips to Grand Teton National Park.

-And in a drawing (not to quite the same scale) of (left to right) a deer, elk, moose and a man you can compare the difference in size / height of various mammals versus a human.
+And in a drawing (not to quite the same scale) of (left to right) a deer, elk, moose and a man you can make a comparison of the difference in size / height of various mammals versus a human.

 ___________________________________